Updated: Nov 26

 Leaving prison should mean having a fresh start, but for many returning citizens it presents a host of new challenges.
 Re-entering society can be overwhelming for many reasons, and unfortunately many people end up back in prison.
-The rate of recidivism in the United States is an astonishing 70% within 5 years of release.
+Despite various prison reform initiatives, the rate of recidivism in the United States is still an astonishing 70% within 5 years of release.

 Studies have shown that more than half of prisoners have been incarcerated more than once.
 For many people, breaking the cycle of incarceration is extremely difficult.
 Prison conditions and limited re-entry support, both during and after incarceration, make it very challenging to adjust to normal life.
 With over 2 million people in the criminal justice system at any given time, the U.S. has the largest prison population in the world and prisons tend to be overcrowded.
 Further exacerbating this issue, there are few resources available to help formerly incarcerated people find housing, employment and other social services, and many return to criminal activity to get by financially.